pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 ## Currency and Trade:

-Ergon's currency is known as the [[Sunstone]], a valuable gemstone found deep within [[Zarinesh's Hand]].
+Ergon's currency is known as the [[Sunstone]], a valuable gemstone found deep within [[Zarineshs Hand]].
 These sunstones are used both as currency within the city and as a trade item in wider regional commerce.

 In addition to its unique crafted goods, Ergon also exports resources such as salt, rare metals, and textiles.
 These materials are traded with other settlements in exchange for food, livestock, and other essential supplies needed to sustain life in the harsh desert climate.